 Confessions of a Workplace Evolutionist

 I’ve been writing and training on career and workplace issues for decades.
 Throughout my professional life, I have held many job titles in the Technology, Aviation, Hospitality and Higher Education industry.
 Some of those job roles included Career Counselor, College Dean and Faculty, Electronic Technician, Corporate Travel Manager, Air Traffic Controller, COO, CEO, Doctoral Researcher, Human Resources Pro.
-With a portfolio career, I am generally job-title-phobic, but Lifelong Educator, is probably the one I would give myself, in that there is always a learning component in all of my work.
+With a portfolio career, I am generally job-title-phobic, but, if I had to choose a label - Lifelong Educator - is probably the one I would give myself.
+Why?
+There is always a learning component in all of my work.
 It’s doesn’t surprise anyone who knows me well that I started tutoring neighborhood kids and friends when I was thirteen years old.
 You also would be right if you assumed that those jobs did not happen in the order that I have listed them.
 Along the way, I have earned a pilot’s license, two associates degrees in electronic engineering technology and liberal arts; a bachelors in management and human resources, a MBA with emphasis in strategic HR, an advanced certificate in intercultural management and a doctorate in business administration.
 Yes, no matter how you look at it, I have had a pretty eclectic professional background.

-However, as diverse as my job titles and training have been, there are six consistent guiding principles on which I have built my professional life.
-These core principles listed below have served me well as I have maneuvered and transitioned from one role to another taking the best from each discipline and building my experience and interdisciplinary outlook as I go.
+However, as diverse as my job titles and training have been, there are six consistent guiding principles on which I have tried to build my professional life.
+The core principles listed below have served me well as I have maneuvered and transitioned from one role to another taking the best from each discipline and building my experience and interdisciplinary outlook as I go.

 I try to make sure that this website demonstrates these core principles in the following ways.